DavidDock/works-of-wes-anderson/TESTING.md

 #### Results

-* Each poster link goes to the relevant film detail page - pass
-* Each Film shows relevent information - pass
+The user can navigate to each film detail page easily by pressing the link in the nav bar or on the poster in the about page.
+All the film details can be seen in the relevent film detail page.

 ### 21 Critic Comments

+As a Site User I want to see what the critics comments so I can have further information.

 #### Acceptance Criteria